Stabilizing Creek Banks After Floods

 "I used the Redi-Rock design software because this is a gravity wall," Derr said.
 "We did a lot of global stability analysis for rapid drawdown because this is an area that is pretty steeply sloped and it's subject to rapid drawdown.
 Global stability was a major concern because of the proximity to the houses, the road, and driveways."

 The design of this restoration project required a total of 3 walls equaling about 8,050 square feet (747.9 square meters) of retaining walls in the Cobblestone texture.
 At the tallest point, these walls stood 13.5 feet (4.1 meters) tall including embedment.
 The design included Redi-Rock 60in (1520mm) Base Blocks to add stability to the base of the walls.
 These 60in (1520mm) blocks weigh 3297 pounds (1495 kilograms), as much as a Chevy Corvette.
-Some sections included up to six courses of 60in Base Blocks.
-Above these, Redi-Rock 41in (1030mm) blocks were installed.
+Some sections included up to six courses of 60in solid base blocks.
+Above these, Redi-Rock 41in (1030mm) solid blocks were installed.

 After construction was completed, the design team was happy with the outcome.
 "It's just a proven system.
 Everything came out exactly as advertised and we'd be happy to use the product again," Rutkoski said.